-- (i) urge the Nigerian Electricity Regulatory Commission (NERC) to: - (a) compel the Distribution Companies to discontinue the extortive practice of estimated or arbitrary billing, and with immediate effect, put in place an effective metering plan, which assures consumers of fair billing; - (b) invoke relevant provisions of the law and other extant agreements to penalise DisCos from exploiting and abusing the rights of consumers; - (c) evolve a methodology along with the Distribution Companies to compensate Communities, individuals, and other private and public entities for their investments in the distribution network; - (ii) reprimand the Distribution Companies for the abysmal provisioning of services to Nigerian electricity consumers; and - (iii) mandate the Committee on Power (when constituted) to interfavce with the Nigerian Electricity Regulatory Commission (NERC) and the Distribution Companies (DisCos), to work and resolve limitations to provide excellent service delivery to Nigerians.
+- (i) urge the Nigerian Electricity Regulatory Commission (NERC) to: - (a) compel the Distribution Companies to discontinue the extortive practice of estimated or arbitrary billing, and with immediate effect, put in place an effective metering plan, which assures consumers of fair billing, - (b) invoke relevant provisions of the law and other extant agreements to penalise DISCOs from exploiting and abusing the rights of consumers, - (c) evolve a methodology along with the Distribution Companies to compensate Communities, individuals, and other private and public entities for their investments in the distribution network; - (ii) reprimand the Distribution Companies for the abysmal provision of services to Nigerian electricity consumers; and - (iii) mandate the Committee on Power (when constituted) to interface with the Nigerian Electricity Regulatory Commission (NERC) and the Distribution Companies (DISCOs), to work and resolve limitations to provide excellent service delivery to Nigerians (Hon.
+Afuape Afolabi Moruf - Abeokuta South Federal Constituency).